 Ingredients:

-1 teaspoon - 1 tablespoon sugar
+1 cup plain yogurt1 teaspoon - 1 tablespoon sugar

 Mix yogurt and sugar and keep refrigerated until assembling chaat.